stevehopkinson/when-can-i-buy-a-house/README.md

 # When can I buy a house?
 ## A simple one-pager to show users when they can afford an average London deposit and offer advice.

+### Objectives

+- Use real-world figures for average deposit sizes, the rate at which they grow, and inflation, in order to shock visitors into taking saving and investing their money seriously.
+If they don't think about saving for a deposit seriously until they want to buy a house (say, in their mid-30s) it could already be too late.
+- Communicate that the earlier you start thinking about these things and acting on them, the more likely it is that you'll be able to buy a house within a reasonable time frame.
+- Establish basic building blocks of financial planning, such as budgeting, 'growing the gap', and passive investments, with links to resources - as well as questioning whether homeownership is really the best idea.

 ### Requirements

 - Accepts user input about their existing savings, regular monthly savings, and interest rates, and returns a results page with helpful links based on the amounts provided.